apidb-io/ansibledb_opensource/README.md

 Intital run
 -----------
 Now you've setup ansibledb_opensource, run it to check everything is working and you have connectivity.
+In my exampe, I've added the inventory file to the ansible.cfg file.
+If you haven't, you'll need to include the inventory file in additon to the command below.

 ````
 ansible-playbook  deploy.yml